kenjones007/ESP32-e-Paper-Weather-Display/README.md

 3. Edit the owm_credentials.h file in the IDE (TAB at top of IDE) and change your Language, Country, choose your units Metric or Imperial and be sure to find a valid weather station location on OpenWeatherMap, if your display has all blank values your location does not exist!

 4. Save your files.

-NOTE: See schematic for the wiring diagram, all displays are wired the same, so wire a 7.5" the same as a 4.2", 2.9" or 1.54" display!
-Both 2.13" TTGO T5 and 2.7" T5S boards come pre-wired.

-The Battery monitor assumes the use of a Lolin D32 board which uses GPIO-35 as an ADC input, also it has an on-board 100K+100K voltage divider directly connected to the Battery terminals.
-On other boards, you will need to change the analogRead(35) statement to your board e.g. (39) and attach a voltage divider to the battery terminals.
-The TTGO T5 and T5S boards already contain the resistor divider on the correct pin.

 Compile and upload the code - Enjoy!